missionpinball/mpf-docs/install/mac.rst

-Installing MPF on Mac (Aug 29, 2022 update)
+Installing MPF on Mac (2023 update)
 =========================================

 This is the new step-by-step process we are actively working out to get MPF 0.56 (current dev branch) installed on a Mac.